 Although not every amenity is listed, our Visitors Guide accessibility chart (PDF) gives a basic overview of our forest preserves and buildings.

-If you have an accessibility need or concern, contact the Forest Preserve District's ADA coordinator at least 48 hours before your visit.
+If you have an accessibility need or concern, contact the Forest Preserve District's ADA Programs and Activities Coordinator, Katie Schweiger at least 48 hours before your visit.